FischerRobson/java/README.md

 Comparable implementation.
 Unlike Comparable, which is a method implemented within the class of the objects to be compared, Comparator is external to the objects being compared.
 This approach provides flexibility, allowing multiple different comparison strategies for the same class.

+#### Tips

+`? extends T`: Accepts T or its subclasses.
+It's used for reading from a structure because we can guarantee the type is at least T or more specific.

+`? super T`: Accepts T or its superclasses.
+It's more about writing to a structure because you can put a T (or a subtype of T) into something that accepts "T or a supertype of T" safely.

 ![img.png](img.png)